 From Jun 1797 to Mar 1801, Imlay missed 28 of 251 roll call votes, which is 11.2%.
-This is better than the median of 12.5% among the lifetime records of representatives serving in Mar 1801.
+This is on par with the median of 12.5% among the lifetime records of representatives serving in Mar 1801.
 The chart below reports missed votes over time.

 |Nov 1797-Feb 1798||19||1||5.3%||38th|

 |Dec 1798-Mar 1799||44||2||4.5%||49th|

 |Nov 1800-Mar 1801||42||5||11.9%||52nd|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information